Last Updated on

 Take the bus

 Taking private shuttles or taxis to get around can easily eat through your budget, but this can be easily avoided by taking the bus.
 The bus system in Costa Rica is organized, and the buses are safe, comfortable and nearly at a North American standard.
 The chicken buses (old American school buses) seen throughout the rest of Central America are few and far between here.
 The buses run between all the major towns and on schedule, and while a private shuttle can easily cost from $40 to $75, a local bus charges less than $10 for the same route.
 MyTanFeet has an excellent guide that covers everything you need to know about taking public transportation in Costa Rica.

 Eat at a Soda

 Found everywhere throughout Costa Rica, a ‘soda’ is a typical Costa Rican restaurant which serves up ‘comida tipica’ or a menu of typical Costa Rican fare, mainly in various forms of casados: a huge plate of rice, beans, red and white cabbage salad, pasta and meat, or extra vegetables for vegetarians.
-While a restaurant in a tourist spot often charges between $10 and $15 per person per meal, the price of a ‘casado’ varies between $2 and $7, depending on the casado you choose and the place you are at – sodas in a tourist destinations obviously charge much more than in cities like Heredia or Liberia.
+While a restaurant in a tourist spot often charges between $10 and $15 per person per meal, the price of a ‘casado’ varies between $2 and $7, depending on the casado you choose and the place you are at – sodas in tourist destinations obviously charge much more than in cities like Heredia or Liberia.

 Drink Tap water